 List with realistic confidence

 Storage hosting on Packhood is not risk-free; nothing involving other people ever is.
-But it's quantifiably safer than rent-a-room, Airbnb, or residential letting.
-The actual data says so.
-The Host Guarantee + Stripe ID verification + platform dispute resolution turn the residual risk into a manageable, bounded thing.
+But structurally it's lower-risk than rent-a-room, Airbnb, or residential letting, because nobody lives in the space.
+The Host Guarantee + upfront card payment held until you accept + platform dispute resolution turn the residual risk into a manageable, bounded thing.